riodelphino/zk-snacks-explorer.nvim/README.md

 ## TODO

 - [ ] Add action for zk.api.new()

 - [ ] Resolve the complexitily in `search()` and `on_match()`.
 Or reuse the code from `zk()` and call `Tree:get()` (will it work? and fast enough?).
+> [!Note]
-  - [ ] Note that the speciality of `zk-explorer` is tree style.
-So, flat-full-path searching list is a bit out of the range.
-It's a roll of the picker in `zk-nvim`.
+> Note that the speciality of `zk-explorer` is tree style.
+> So, flat-full-path searching list is a bit out of the range.
+> It's a roll of the picker in `zk-nvim`.

 ## Related